A reflection on religious doctrine, morals, science, and our vast and awesome universe.

 Those who want to fight must operate within the system, and engage the power centers they revile without being themselves corrupted or controlled.

 In the immortal words of Margaret Mead: Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.

 The world needs you more than ever for this most challenging and important task.
 We, the eyes and ears and feelings of the cosmos, have spent 13.7 billion years in the making, and our fate now hangs by a thread.
-WE CANNOT GO SILENTLY INTO THE NIGHT.
+We must not go silently into the night.